-1. DEQ analyzes the request and reviews the project's technical merit and then sends the application packet to the financial contractor for financial review.
+1. DEQ analyzes the request, reviews the project's technical merit, and sends the application packet to the financial contractor for financial review.

 2. DEQ's financial contractor, Montana Business Assistance Connection (MBAC), analyzes credit and repayment history, debt-to-income ratio, and loan security.
 The contractor may request additional information needed to process the loan application.
 (The application process will be suspended until any requested information is received.)

 3. The financial contractor recommends qualified applicants for loan approval to DEQ.

 4. Technical aspects of the project are reviewed in greater detail by DEQ.
 DEQ approves applications that qualify both technically and financially.